Posts

 Photo: Flickr

-In January 2013, President Peña Nieto created the National Crusade Against Hunger (CNCH).
-President Nieto designed the program to not only fight poverty and hunger in Mexico but completely eradicate it.
-He centered the program around five main objectives.
-The five objectives were to achieve zero hunger through adequate food provisions, improve child nutrition rates, increase monetary income and food production for rural farmers, minimize food loss during transportation and promote internal community awareness.
-The CNCH allowed Mexicans in local communities to choose what objectives they wanted to focus on.
+Almost 22 years ago, in January 2013, and in the face of over seven million Mexicans living in extreme poverty, President Peña Nieto created the National Crusade Against Hunger.
+The program was designed not only to fight poverty and hunger in Mexico but also to completely eradicate both.
+The program centered around five main objectives: to achieve zero hunger through adequate food provisions, improve child nutrition rates, increase monetary income and food production for rural farmers, minimize food loss during transportation and promote internal community awareness.
+The Crusade allowed Mexicans in local communities to choose what objectives they wanted to focus on.
 The hope was for the program to address the diverse needs of varying regions.

-Unfortunately, Mexico continues to struggle with poverty and hunger.
-Of the 126 million inhabitants, over 20 million Mexican citizens still do not have access to food.
-Two years after the CNCH began, Mexico’s National Council for the Evaluation of Social Development Policy observed that CNCH made no substantial progress towards the five listed goals.
+However, two years after the Crusade began, Mexico’s National Council for the Evaluation of Social Development Policy observed that it had made no substantial progress towards the five listed goals.
 Additionally, the Federal Auditor’s Office found that the program only covered approximately 60% of the population.
 Moreover, those that the program did cover failed to report adequate data on the aid received.
-After advising that the program be shut down in 2018, the Federal Auditor’s Office labeled CNCH a failure.
+After advising that the program be shut down in 2018, the Federal Auditor’s Office labeled the Crusade a failure.

 Photo: Flickr